 Great things are happening with the Community Harvest Garden:

-Above, Carrie Dubberley shows part of one weekend's harvest of 60 pounds (July 2012) which marked nearly 700 pounds for the year (thus far).
-Below, the fresh organic food was then delivered to Minnie's Food Pantry in Plano where it was immediately handed out to those in need.
+Above, Carrie Dubberley shows part of one weekend's harvest of 60 pounds (July 2012) which marked nearly 2500 pounds for the year!
+A total of 1250 pounds of fresh, organic produce was provided to God's Food Pantry in 2012.
+Below, the fresh organic food was delivered to Minnie's Food Pantry in Plano where it was immediately handed out to those in need.